Fire Extinguisher Installation Requirements Guide

 Fire extinguishers for farms

 While operating machinery or farm equipment, CFA Victoria recommends utilizing knapsack spray pumps as fire protection.
 Make sure to train your family and staff about safe and relevant ways to use a fire extinguisher, in case your farm is equipped with fire extinguishers and other firefighting equipment.
+Required and proper location of fire extinguishers in a workplace should never be overlooked.

 Make sure your fire systems are safe and compliant today!